 - Skin irritation

 It’s recommended that you check with your doctor before undergoing the treatment to determine if it is safe for you.
-Remember, the procedure isn’t safe for everyone, and people with certain conditions are more likely to experience severe side effects of microneedling.
+Remember, the procedure isn’t for everyone, and people with certain conditions are more likely to experience severe side effects.

 What Happens During the Treatment Process